A delectable twist on the classic strawberries and cream dessert, these Blueberry and Peach Shortcakes will become a summer dessert favorite!

 We were having dear friends over for dinner about a week ago and I wanted a lovely dessert to end our meal.
 Peach season was waning, but we were still getting some imported Pennsylvania peaches at our nearby produce stand.
-And mixing them with blueberries made an incredible pie, so why not try that combo with shortcakes?
+And mixing them with blueberries made an incredible pie, so why not try that combo and make Blueberry and Peach shortcakes?

 Bill does not like raw peaches or blueberries, but he is a huge fan of them in pies (go figure), so I sauteed the sliced peaches and berries in butter and brown sugar to create a marvelous filling.
 I was a little concerned as my peaches were definitely not peak of the season quality, but it’s amazing what a little TLC, butter and sugar can do to slightly lackluster fruit.
 I easily could have eaten a bowl of this fruit alone!